+I am passionate about science, research, medicine (and MedTech!), and engineering.
 I am a Systems Engineer and Principal Investigator with research experience in various scientific fields, with an emphasis on product development, merging interdisciplinary fields, driving the discovery of innovative solutions, and managing/executing high-risk projects.

 My interests are in finding gaps that exist within healthcare and education, and developing solutions.
 Specifically, I am interested in hardware, devices/wearables, and software that can aid in "Anticipation in Medicine."
 In other words, ways that various clinical and non-clinical conditions can be predicted before they happen such that pre-emptive measures or responses can be created accordingly (preventative medicine).
 You can download my book chapter on this topic by clicking here.